Rusty-Knights/notes-ryan/The Rust Book/Lifetimes.md

 ```

 ## Automatically Applied Lifetimes
-The compiler will automatically apply lifetimes according to these rules:
+The compiler will automatically apply lifetimes according to the rules below.
+I explicitly show the lifetimes in the code to demonstrate what the compiler will automatically add.
 - Each parameter that is a reference get its own lifetime parameter.
 ```rust
 fn some_func(some_param1: &'a str, some_param2: &'b str) {}